 Cancellation Policy and Refunds

 WMQFA reserves the right to cancel any program up to 10 days prior to the event.
 When WMQFA cancels the workshop, lecture or event, students will receive a full refund.
 When WMQFA cancels a program due to extreme weather, every student will be notified, and if the program cannot be rescheduled, refunded.

 In the event that you are unable to attend a program that you registered for, please request a refund 30 days prior to the program.
 For refund requests made 30 days prior to an event, a full refund less $25 will be provided, or you may apply your full costs towards another workshop or program.
+For classes over $250, a non-refundable fee of $100 will be assessed to any cancellations instead of the $25 fee.
+WMQFA is unable to offer refunds for programs with a $25 or less cost.
+While WMQFA is understanding, “no-shows” will not be refunded.
 No refunds will be given within 30 days.

 Class transfers may occur up to 30 days prior to the class provided it does not cause the class to drop below the minimum for operation.
 Individuals are also welcome to send a friend in their place at no additional cost instead of a cancellation or transfer, and this can be done at any time.